JPedro2/Cloud-Native-Demo/README.md

 ## ThousandEyes

 ### Cloud Agent - HTTP Server Tests
-In this project, at the moment, ONLY the [_ThousandEyes Cloud Agents_](https://www.thousandeyes.com/product/cloud-agents) are used.
+Currently in this project, ONLY [_ThousandEyes Cloud Agents_](https://www.thousandeyes.com/product/cloud-agents) are used.
 These provide an _External Vantage Point_ as they are globally distributed agents installed and managed by ThousandEyes in 190+ cities in 58 countries and immediately available.

 Below is an example of how you can quickly create an `HTTP Server` test against the _Online Boutique_ frontEnd.
 This test can be performed as often as every minute and from several locations around the world.
-It provides you with insights on _Availability_, _Response Time_, _Throughput_ and you can even do a _Path Visualization_ to workout which routes is your application given out of GCP **OR**, most importantly, check if there is an issue in the network path if the application performance starts degrading.
+It provides you with insights on _Availability_, _Response Time_, _Throughput_ and you can even do a _Path Visualization_ to workout which routes is your application given out of GCP **OR**, most importantly, check if there is an issue in the network path, when the application performance starts degrading.

 [![TE HTTP Server Test](./docs/img/TE-HTTP-Server-Test.gif)](./docs/img/TE-HTTP-Server-Test.gif)

 ### Cloud Agent - HTTP Transaction Tests
 Something far more exotic than `HTTP Server` tests are the `HTTP Transaction` tests that provide application experience insights with _Web Synthetics_.
-These types of tests measure entire multi-page workflows, with credential handling, simulating a complete user journey making sure those journeys complete sucessfully while providing an insight into the user experience.
+These types of tests measure entire multi-page workflows, with credential handling, simulating a complete user journey making sure those journeys complete successfully while providing an insight into the user experience.
 This allows for multi-layer correlation as you can now have transaction scripting tests with further information around _HTTP_, _Path Viz_, _BGP_ and _Internet Outages_.

-To _write_ and _test_ transaction scripts _ThousandEyes_ provides a `ThousandEyes Recorder` application, that records your user journey through the web application and builds the `Transaction Script` for you automatically - **no code expertise required**.
-All you have to then do is export that `Transaction Script` to your _ThousandEyes_ transaction test and run it, as before, as often as every minute and from several locations around the world.
+To _write_ and _test_ transaction scripts _ThousandEyes_ provides a `ThousandEyes Recorder` application, that records your user journey through the application and builds the `Transaction Script` for you automatically - **no code expertise required**.
+All you have to do then is export that `Transaction Script` to your _ThousandEyes_ transaction test and run it - as before, as often as every minute and from several locations around the world.

 **To fully utilise this feature I highly recommend that you watch [this short video tutorial](https://docs.thousandeyes.com/product-documentation/tests/getting-started-with-transactions)**.